 Texas maternity health insurance for individuals has changes beginning January 1, 2014.
-The Affordable Care Act (Obamacare) makes maternity riders a thing of the past.
+The Affordable Care Act (Obamacare) makes maternity riders outdated.
 Families no longer have to choose between plans with long waiting periods and/or large deductibles.

 Individual maternity insurance in Texas will soon be available without riders.
 You can purchase private plans, and may get assistance with premiums and out of pocket costs.
 Pregnant women can purchase a policy with limitations.